Concordium/concordium.github.io/source/mainnet/net/guides/gallery/gallery-setup.rst

     $yarn start --statement "$(<verifier/config/statement.json)" --names "$(<verifier/config/names.json)"

 The statement and names flags must be provided and they specify the values for these static variables.
-This will run them with the default values found in the `gallery/verifier/config` folder.
+This runs them with the default values found in the `gallery/verifier/config` folder.

-The gallery should then be available on http://127.0.0.1:8100, however this can be changed by setting the `port` flag.
+The gallery is then available on http://127.0.0.1:8100, however this can be changed by setting the `port` flag.